LMASchalk/WaterSort/README.md

 ### GameInitializer.py
 Contains the class to generate a WaterSort game, WaterSortGame(size: int, capacity: int,layout: list).

-This class has three properties: gamestate (list of bottles of class (Bottle)), capacity (maximal amount of liquid which can fit in the bottle)
+This class has three properties: gamestate (list of bottles of class (Bottle)), capacity (maximal amount of liquid which can fit in the bottle) and size (the amount of bottles in the game).
+The GameInitializer class has the following methods:

+show_gamestate(), prints the contents of all bottles in the game.

+get_content_bottles(), returns a list of lists where each list in the list is a list of colours inside each bottle.

+transfer_liquid(bottle_1: int,bottle_2: int), makes a move where liquid is transfered between bottles adhering to the rules of the game.
+Whenever it is an illegal move nothing will happen.

+is_finished(), returns whether the game is finished (bool).

+is_transfer_possible(move), returns if it is an legal move (bool).

+get_layout(), returns a list containing the layout of the gamestate.

+###